Asymmetric Distributed Trust: Shared memory

 \section{Shared memory}

 This section illustrates a first application of asymmetric quorum systems: how to emulate shared memory, represented by a \emph{register}.
-Maintaining a shared register reliably in a distributed system subject to faults is perhaps the most fundamental task for which ordinary, symmetric quorum systems have been introduced, in the models with crashes~\cite{giffor79} and with Byzantine faults~\cite{malrei98a}.
-After presenting definitions and two protocols to implement a register with asymmetric quorums, this section also explains why federated Byzantine quorum systems according to Stellar~\cite{mazier16} fail to directly emulate shared memory.
+Maintaining a shared register reliably in a distributed system subject to faults is perhaps the most fundamental task for which ordinary, symmetric quorum systems have been introduced, in the models with crashes~\cite{DBLP:conf/sosp/Gifford79} and with Byzantine faults~\cite{DBLP:journals/dc/MalkhiR98}.